dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 When you run this you notice the program doesn't finish until you hit <kbd>q</kbd> and <kbd>Enter</kbd>.
 This is great.
-Now we can add the four braches for our directions.
+Now we can add the four branches for our directions.

 ```rust {data-file="main.rs", data-fold="['1-69', '98-102']", hl_lines=["77-88"]}
 use std::io::{Read, stdin};